bignellrp/awscloudformation/README.md

 and launch using the command:

-aws cloudformation create-stack --stack-name mynewfirewallstack --capabilities CAPABILITY_IAM --template-body file:///tmp/fortigate-egress.yaml
+aws cloudformation create-stack --stack-name mynewfirewallstack --capabilities CAPABILITY_IAM --template-body file:///templates/fortigate-egress.yaml --parameters ParameterKey=myBucket,ParameterValue="example-bucket" ParameterKey=myKeyPair,ParameterValue="example-key"

 To upload a config to s3 use the following: